zoeyliu1999/juceyj.github.io/_pages/about.md

     <li> [2020.03] One paper accepted by IEEE Access! </li>
     <li> [2019.06] One paper accepted by IROS 2019! </li> <br /></div>

-- [2021.07] One paper accepted by ICCV 2021!
-- [2020.06] Glad to be selected as one of the first 5 post-bachlor researchers of [Shanghai Qizhi Institute](https://iiis.tsinghua.edu.cn/sqi/)!
-So sorry that I can't be there because of time problem.
-- [2020.06] Successful undergrad thesis defend!
-- [2020.03] One paper accepted by IEEE Access!
-- [2019.06] One paper accepted by IROS 2019!

 # Education